redwoodjs/redwood/docs/docs/background-jobs.md

 ### What Happens if a Worker Crashes?

 If a worker crashes because of circumstances outside of your control the job will remained locked in the storage system: the worker couldn't finish work and clean up after itself.
-When this happens, the job will be picked up again immediately if a new worker starts with the same process title, otherwise when `maxRuntime` has passed it's eliglbe for any worker to pick up and re-lock.
+When this happens, the job will be picked up again immediately if a new worker starts with the same process title, otherwise when `maxRuntime` has passed it's eligible for any worker to pick up and re-lock.

 ## Creating Your Own Adapter

-We'd love the community to contribue adapters for Redwood Job!
+We'd love the community to contribute adapters for Redwood Job!
 Take a look at the source for `BaseAdapter` for what's absolutely required, and then the source for `PrismaAdapter` to see a concrete implementation.

 The general gist of the required functions: